Preserving the Near Future Symposium

 “Paper as the medium for the world's memory has one great advantage; it survives benign neglect well.
 Bits, on the other hand, need continual care, and thus a continual flow of money.”

-Join us for a day-long symposium about the challenges of preservation the digital age.
+Join us for a day-long symposium about the challenges of preservation in the digital age.

 From interactive art, time-based media, videogames, networked data art, and mixed reality, to the petabytes of analogue content now being rapidly digitised by institutions, digital preservation is an immediate and pressing concern.